toxicoder/inkorporated/.devcontainer/README.md

 2. Environment variables set in the devcontainer
 3. Default values provided in `devcontainer-config.env`

+## MacOS-Specific Configuration

+On MacOS, the devcontainer will automatically check for configuration files in `~/Code/config/vscode/env` directory:
+- If `devcontainer-config.env` exists there, it will be used instead of the default file
+- If `cline_mcp_config.env` exists there, it will be used instead of the default file

+This allows for per-machine configuration while keeping the default files in version control.

 ## Mounting and Symlinking

 The devcontainer is configured to: